kenchan0824/coding-challenges/Rectangles Strip/readme.md

 N is an integer within the range [1..100,000];
 arrays A and B both consist of N integers;
 each element of arrays A, B is an integer within the range [1..1,000,000,000].
-Copyright 2009–2020 by Codility Limited.
-All Rights Reserved.
-Unauthorized copying, publication or disclosure prohibited.